a-oneil/daily-obsidian-note/README.md

 1. `python3 -m venv ./venv`
 2. `./venv/bin/python3 -m pip install -r requirements.txt`
 3. Make a "Projects", "Reading List", "Goals" project in todoist.

+    * Go to todoist.com and login
+    * Make your projects
+    * Copy the id for your project from the URL bar
 4. Add a `.env` file to your project directory with the following codeblock example.

 ```